 Another observation I'd make about crystals is that I would strongly recommend checking whether the crystal-to-can capacitance has any influence on the circuit.
 It shouldn't, but some oscillators may show sensitivity to touching the can.
 It is sometimes worth grounding the can even though strictly speaking the crystal is a two-terminal device.

 I've probably been "spoiled" in that while working with Microchip PIC devices I can't recall a case of an oscillator not running.
-These would have been in the range of 2.5MHz to 8MHz and I always just used the minimum of the crystal and two loading caps.
+These crystals would have been in the range of 2.5MHz to 8MHz and I always just used the minimum configuration of just the crystal and two loading caps.

 Some care should be taken in layout.
 Most good datasheets give guidelines but generally the connections must be short, kept away from strong signals and the loading capacitors should return to a ground pin on the same IC.
 Be aware that PCB layout tools may take the grounds to any nearby ground track and the resulting loop may affect performance.
 In a few rare cases the loading capacitors need to return to the positive rail not ground.

-I have limited experience of 32.768kHz devices but years ago I used an ADC that required a 32.768kHz crystal clock and I don't remember any issues until I moved to an external oscillator IC when I ran into some odd starting issues.
+I have limited experience of 32.768kHz devices but years ago I used an ADC that required a 32.768kHz crystal clock and I don't remember any issues until I moved to an external oscillator IC at which point I ran into some odd starting issues.
 Ultra-low-power oscillators can take several seconds to stabilise, and some on-chip oscillators may have insufficient gain to work with some crystals.

 External oscillator module